-- b.
-Under Software Security Center, specify the Fortify Software Security Center server URL and if necessary, the proxy server, port number, and optionally credentials for proxy authentication. - 4.
-To specify an update server from which to update security content, under Security Content Update, do the following: - a.
+- 4. To specify an update server from which to update security content, under Security Content Update, do the following: - a.
 In the Server URL box, type the URL for the update server. - b.
-If required, specify the proxy server, port number, and optionally credentials for proxy authentication.
+If required, specify the proxy server, port number, and credentials for proxy authentication.